 - Engage within the community through comments and supporting others

-👉 All these simple steps must be followed in order to be eligible for the rewards 👈
+👉 All these steps must be followed in order to be eligible for the rewards 👈

-We will consider engagement levels, writing quality, level of evidence, readability of the content, relevance for the weekly discussion, creativity, and if you followed all the rules.
-A post announcing the winner will be made at the end of the week, Sunday, and prizes will be distributed.
+We will take into account engagement levels, writing quality, level of evidence, readability of the content, relevance for the month's topic, creativity and if you followed all the rules.
+A post announcing the winner will be made in the first week of the next month and prizes will be distributed.
 There will also be honourable mentions with a summary of good-quality posts that we believe deserve your support and sharing.

 Important Notes & Rules

 Posts are welcome from everyone in and out of the community, everyone is welcome to join this prompt.
 What experiences do you have?
 What research can you share?
 Feel free to express yourself about this.
 Write your post around the focus area in a way that will:

 Enlighten the community.